sysprog21/rv32emu/CONTRIBUTING.md

 Do not use old style K&R style C definitions.

+Introduced in C99, `restrict` is a pointer qualifier that informs the compiler no other pointer will access the same object during its lifetime, enabling optimizations such as vectorization.
+Violating this assumption leads to undefined behavior.
+Use `restrict` judiciously.

 For function parameters, place one space after each comma, except at the end of a line.

 ### Function-like Macros